hucebot/astroviz/README.md

   </tr>
 </table>

-For a detailed view of all implemented windows, see: [WINDOWS_IMPLEMENTED.md](WINDOWS_IMPLEMENTED.md)
+For a detailed view of all implemented windows, see: [windows implemented](WINDOWS_IMPLEMENTED.md)

 ## Support 💖